 When the dissemination of news is allocated to focus on ratings over relevance, there is a problem.
 Most markets have three to four broadcast stations, each vying for the number one spot.
 But when it comes right down to it, the news broadcast is the one and only show on a network not in danger of cancellation.
 They may cancel Dancing with the Stars, but the news will always be broadcast at least four times a day.
 Everybody at a station will still have a job regardless of the ratings because there will always be news to report.

-Moreover, this is a problem that doesn’t seem to be strictly located to California and West Virginia.
+Moreover, the problem is widespread.
 Former Orlando Action News reporter Cathi Carson said the main problem with local news is that broadcasters exhibit a dogged pursuit of ratings rather than a tenacious focus on content.

 “The problem with local news is they are hyper-focused on the competition instead of the content,” Carson said.
 “The average viewer is not watching all three outlets at the same time.
 They don’t care if one station had the story two minutes before the other.
 Somewhere along the way, the race to beat the other stations became the guiding force in local news.”

 A typical local broadcast has little news on local government, healthcare and the economy.
 The heavy focus on crime presents a skewed version of reality.
 Researchers refer to this as Mean World Syndrome—an archetypal pattern of news content that suggests the world is dominated by waves of murder and mayhem.
 Both local and non-local affiliates are largely concerned with crime or reports of general peril: “There is an 8.5 earthquake in one country and a wave of drug trafficking in another.
 There are drug dealers outside your door and kidnappers just down the street.
 The world is a mean, bad place; so lock your door and stay tuned so you don’t miss anything!”
 It’s ridiculous.